 If you are purchasing a new microwave, ask the retailer if they offer a "trade-in" incentive for your old microwave.
 This method is a real win/win scenario but can be challenging to find.

 Some big-box retailers have e-waste drop-off boxes in the front of their stores.
 Before availing yourself of this option, be sure to call the store first to confirm that they will accept microwaves as part of their drop-off program.
 Some retailers only accept small e-waste like cords, cellphones, tablets, etc. and do not take larger items like a microwave.

 Look for appliance repair facilities in your neighborhood who will take the microwave off of your hands.
-They will either repair it and sell it, or use it for parts in the repair of other microwaves.
+They will either repair it and sell it or use it for parts to improve other microwaves.
 This method requires a few phone calls and a little legwork.